deckarep/blade/README.md

   Hosts = ["blade-prod"]
 ```

 Bladerunner reads recipes defined in a recipe folder somewhere on your file-system.
 The intention being that the recipes are just data defined in Toml based files.
-The folder structure you use has implications on how Bladerunner interpresets your command hiearchy.
-Let's place the file above in the following folder hiearchy: `recipes/infra-a/hostname.blade.toml`.
+The folder structure you use has implications on how Bladerunner interpresets your command hierarchy.
+Let's place the file above in the following folder hierarchy: `recipes/infra-a/hostname.blade.toml`.

 ```
 .